unitedstates/data-seal/doc/BOOTSTRAPPING-macosx.md

 ```

 It will take a while, but you will now get a value for `GNUPG_IDENTITY`
-which you should throw into your `local_settings.py`.
+which you should throw into your `local_settings.py` (you’ll see the section
+for it at the bottom.

 ---